SoftWriters/RestaurantReviews/README.md

 ![](./diagrams/Entities.png)

 ## TODO
-- Get a list of restaurants by city
 - Post a restaurant that is not in the database
 - Post a review for a restaurant
 - Delete a review
-- Swagger
-- Unit tests
 - Sample React app to consume API

 # Original Requirements